 The passing of an exam is only required when completing continuing education either online or via correspondence.
-There is NO EXAM when completing continuing education in the classroom.

 How do I renew my license once I have completed the Continuing Education?

 Larson Educational Services is required to notify the DBPR within 30 days of course completion.
 You will receive a Certificate of Completion at the conclusion of each course and we report completion to DBPR electronically on Monday, Wednesday and Friday of every week.